Studioname/survival_card_game/README.md

 Player is presented with story cards, they have to pursue the story cards and close out the investigation in order to win

+Card text should explain what the card does

+Fluff is at the bottom of each card [although not complete]

 Game not fully functional, but some of it is there

 One of my first projects, code unavailable